 About You (the Reader)

-You find yourself in a strategy retreat wanting more than the usual limited thinking and short-term plans.
+Imagine: You find yourself in a strategy retreat or offsite wanting more than the usual same-old limited, short-term thinking.

 In fact, your mind is racing with ideas about ways things could be done differently.
-Game-changing aspirations.
+You have game-changing aspirations.
 BHAGs.
 Longer time-horizons.
+Actions which would pre-empt the competition, or tech trends.

 Case studies of Apple, Netflix, Amazon and other industry-leaders fly through your head as you recall stories of moments when they made tough decisions.

-But you aren’t sure whether these ideas or examples apply to your organization.
+But you aren’t sure how to intervene, or even if these examples apply to your organization.
 So, you stay quiet at critical moments…and suddenly, the workshop is over.

-Welcome to Jump-Leap Long-Term Strategic Planning- a different category of thinking that defines conventional wisdom.
+Welcome to Jump-Leap Long-Term Strategic Planning- a different category of thinking around strategy that defines conventional wisdom.

 A Quick Story